 What is Ulcinj Montenegro known for?

 Ulcinj Montenegro is famous for having one of the longest beaches in Europe.
-This is the aptly named Long Beach (Velika Plaža), is the longest beach in Montenegro at 13km (8 miles) long.
+This is the aptly named Long Beach (Velika Plaža), is also the longest beach in Montenegro at 13km (8 miles) long.
 Unsurprisingly, Ulcinj’s famous sand beaches are a big attraction for holidaymakers looking for an affordable European beach holiday.

 Why you should visit Ulcinj Montenegro